watercolor for beginners doesn't have to be scary, it's easy

 People good at drawing can draw the hummer directly on the painting surface.
 But be aware that erasures can damage watercolor paper.

-Start the watercolor hummingbird painting on the throat.Paint the throat
+Start painting the watercolor hummingbird on his throat.Paint the throat

 Using the round watercolor brush, prewet the throat area.